shanalily/tag-label-sync/docs/spec.md

 - A minimum sync period can be set in config/manager/manager.yaml.
 Give time as string with integer and unit suffixes ns, us, ms, s, m, or h (ex: "2h30m", "100ns").
 Default is 10 hours, as in kubebuilder.
 - Finished project will have sample YAML files for deployment, the options configmap, and managed identity will be provided with instructions on what to edit before applying to a cluster.

-Sample configuration for options ConfigMap:
+Sample configuration for options ConfigMap (let's call it `options-configmap.yaml`):

 ``` yaml
 apiVersion: v1